IRIS-Digital-Dosimeter/IRIS-Project/pythonEnv/Report.md

 ## calculate the dead time
 dead_time = (sum_small_gaps/tot_len_file)*100
 ```
+## Questions on Calculations

-> Q: what is an appropriate threshold for the smaller gaps? the median?
+1. What is an appropriate threshold for the smaller gaps? the median?
+> this is used to calculate dead time; currently it's set to the smallest gap found and sums all gaps larger than it

+2. Are the other calculations valid?